 According to the latest State of Ransomware report from security firm Sophos, most organizations (73%) use backups to recover from a ransomware attack.
 In fact, only 4% of victims who paid ransoms actually got all of their data back, so companies are likely using backups to recover after attacks whether they pay ransoms or not.

-Like most companies, Colonial maintained backups they could use to recover.
-They eventually did rely on those backups, but not before paying the ransom and attempting to decrypt files using a tool provided by the cybercriminals that was too painfully slow to wait for.
-The lesson here: Backup is vital as part of a disaster recovery plan, but the actual “recovery”—how you get your business back online using that backup data—is just as important.
+Still, Sophos found that it took ransomware victims a month on average to recover from an attack.
+The lesson here: Backups are vital as part of a disaster recovery plan, but the actual “recovery”—how you get your business back online using that backup data—is just as important.
 Few businesses can survive the hit of weeks or months spent offline.

 —Mark Potter, CISO, Backblaze

 From 3-2-1 to Immutable Backups to Disaster Recovery

 For many years, the 3-2-1 backup strategy was the gold standard for data protection, and its core principles remain true—keep multiple copies of data, maintain on-site copies for fast restores, and keep off-site copies for disaster recovery.
 However, bad actors have become much more sophisticated, targeting not just production data but backups as well.